bradley-benjamin26/WCSearchAPIMARCHarvester/README.md

 <h2>Clean up and Transformation</h2>
 <ul>
   <li>After running a few batches of the query for the same KB collection, I copy all the MARCXML into a single text file and begin to remove the 856 fields I don't want.
 Regular expressions can be pretty powerful to remove the urls you don't want and keep the ones you do behind.</li>
-  <li>You'll also need to get rid of any other XML that isn't part of the Marc records:</li>
+  <li>You'll also need to get rid of any other XML that isn't part of the MARC records to make sure MarcEdit can read the file.
+For example:</li>
+This will appear before each loop so you can get rid of this with replace all:

   ```
 <searchRetrieveResponse xmlns="http://www.loc.gov/zing/srw/" xmlns:oclcterms="http://purl.org/oclc/terms/"                      xmlns:dc="http://purl.org/dc/elements/1.1/" xmlns:diag="http://www.loc.gov/zing/srw/diagnostic/"              xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance">